PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/Message API/Multiplayer/MatchFoundMessage.md

-externalIds | JSON | The external Id's of the Player id | string | The id of the Player online | boolean | The online status of the Player peerId | number | The peerId of this participant within the match scriptData | JSON | The script data of the Player virtualGoods | string[] | The virtual goods of the Player
+externalIds | JSON | The external Id's of the Player id | string | The id of the Player online | boolean | The online status of the Player participantData | ScriptData[] | A JSON Map of any data that was associated to this user peerId | number | The peerId of this participant within the match scriptData | JSON | The script data of the Player virtualGoods | string[] | The virtual goods of the Player